Ahlan wa Sahlan, marhaba, hello, and welcome follow you all over Jordan.

 The strong connection that Jordanians have with religion is an interesting cultural aspect.
 Jordan is a Muslim country where Islam is the major practiced religion.
 The religious experience is an individual choice that everyone enjoys in his own way.

 Five percent of the population practice Christianity.
-The Christian Arabs in Jordan are exceptionally well integrated into Jordanian society and the legislative body, and their Christian communities resemble Muslim communities in many ways.
+Christians in Jordan are exceptionally well integrated into the Jordanian society, and Jordan Christian communities resemble Muslim communities in many ways.
 For instance, they are organized in tribes placing strong importance on the extended family system.

-As I have mentioned in an earlier blog, Jordan is the only Arab country to accept Syrian and Palestinian refugees—and that at considerable cost to its own economy and precious water resources.
+As I have mentioned in an earlier blog, Jordan is the only Arab country to accept Syrian refugees.
+And that at considerable cost to its own economy and precious water resources.
 It seems to me that Jordan got a double dose of hospitality that I don’t see in other Arab nations.

-There was much more information in my research on Jordanians, so I will add a couple more blogs about the importance of the Jordanian family in the culture in the near future.
-Next week's blog will be on the immense importance of coffee in Jordanian culture.
+There was much more information in my research on Jordanians, so I will add a couple more blogs about the Jordanian family and culture next time.

 https://www.cnn.com/travel/article/jordan-visit/index.html Accessed 12/24/19